BIDS-collaborative/hackingmeasurement.github.io/projects/the-carpool-project.md

 ## Project Description

-In order to archieve The Carpool Project Phase I, we need to:
+In order to archieve the first phase of The Carpool Project, we need to:

  1.
  2.